timburr1/timburr1.github.io/README.md

 # timburr1.github.io
 This is a toy web site and blog.
 To serve locally (from Ubuntu), install Jekyll according to the installation instructions [here](https://jekyllrb.com/docs/).

 Cd into the blog root directory, run "bundle exec jekyll serve", and navigate to http://localhost:4000

 ## Post Tags:
 gaming, links, school, tech, travel

 ## TODO:
+fill out MtG post; fix links - wayback machine? figure out how to use default.html as a wrapper for other content (Warhammer armies, magic articles...)

 EA/philanthropy post

 China post